-It is sensible for you and your loved ones to consistently get professional hearing tests.
-While many things in life surprise us, we know hearing your best may help reduce the risk of falls.
-To help keep life in balance, please schedule an appointment at your soonest convenience.
+It is in the best interests of you and your loved ones to benefit from professional hearing tests and evidence-based balance evaluation.
+While many things in life surprise us, we know that hearing your best can help reduce the risk of falls.